 These all helped me unclutter my life and become happier.
 But is it sustainable?
 How long can I live like this?

-I don't know the answer but so far it's working great for me, a 30 year-old without kids and a 9-5 job.
+I don’t know the answer but so far it’s been working great for me, a 30 year-old professional without kids and a 9-5 job.
 I believe this lifestyle is possible in all stages of your life as long as you adopt the mentality and make modifications to suit your conditions.